shaoyanliu/shaoyanliu.github.io/index.md

 <div style="border: 1px solid #ccc; padding: 11px; background-color: #f9f9f9; color: #333; border-radius: 5px;">
+<strong style="color:#e74d3c;">Pin1: I am currently looking for a summer internship for 2026.</strong>
-<strong style="color:#e74d3c;">Pin1: I dedicate one hour per week to mentor and offer suggestions to underrepresented students or anyone in need.
+<strong style="color:#e74d3c;">Pin2: I dedicate one hour per week to mentor and offer suggestions to underrepresented students or anyone in need.
 You are welcome to fill in <a href="https://forms.gle/VpNYkEUKp5PXqFSv8">this form</a> if you are interested.</strong>
 </div>

 {% include_relative _includes/news.md %}